 Not only in terms of their professional and work life but also their casual interests and hobbies.

-With this information, your chances at hosting successful events with a high turn out rate became much higher, as people will be intrinsically motivated to show up.
+With this information, your chances at hosting successful events with a high turnout rate became much likelier as they will be intrinsically motivated to show up.

 Breakfast & Mingle

 Everybody loves food.

 That’s why food-related events are a simple way to bring people together.
 One common way coworking spaces will bring people together is over a breakfast event.